Sydney-Informatics-Hub/geodata-harvester/paper/paper.md

 The following data sources are currently implemented:

-- Soil and Landscape Grid of Australia (SLGA, )
+- Soil and Landscape Grid of Australia (SLGA)
 - SILO Climate Database, Australia [@Jeffrey:2001]
 - National Digital Elevation Model (DEM) 1 Second Hydrologically Enforced, Australia
 - Digital Earth Australia (DEA) Geoscience Earth Observations, Australia [@Krause:2021]
 - GSKY Data Server for DEA Geoscience Earth Observations, Australia
 - Radiometric Data, Australia
-- Google Earth Engine Data (GEE account needed), see for overview .
+- Google Earth Engine Data (GEE account needed)

 A detailed list of all available layers and their description can be found in [Data Overview](https://github.com/Sydney-Informatics-Hub/geodata-harvester/tree/main/quarto/docs/Data_Overview.md).
-The ``Geodata-Harvester`` is designed to be extendable and new data source modules can be added (see [adding new data source guidelines](https://github.com/Sydney-Informatics-Hub/geodata-harvester/tree/main/quarto/docs/How_to_add_DataSources.md))
+The ``Geodata-Harvester`` is designed to be extendable and new data source modules can be added (see [adding new data source guidelines](https://github.com/Sydney-Informatics-Hub/geodata-harvester/tree/main/quarto/docs/How_to_add_DataSources.md)).

 # Acknowledgements